socksy/RPM_adMatchLib/README.md

                      }
 ```

+### Matching function
 The function that matches a given channel with the available advertisement has the following signature.

 ```fsharp
   let matchAdv (request:Channel) (ads: Advertisement list) =
 ```

+The function generates F# functions from the constraints and runs this generated list of functions on advertisement list.
+Finally uses set intersection to find those advertiements that match all the constraints.
 The function matchAdv returns a randomly selected advertisement should there be more number of matches.
 Otherwise if no matching advertisement is found, it returns "None".

 A few sample channel and sample advertisement can be represented as follows.
 These sample data are used in the program
 for executing couple of sample cases.

+### Sample Data (used in the program)

 ```fsharp
     let Channels = [